What is the Best Swiss Bank in 2025?

 One thing many people want to have is electronic bills.
 I do not like them.
 Using electronic bills will bind you with a bank.
 And that is bad.
 You want to be able to change to a new bank very easily.
 But some people like it and cannot live with it.
 So you could use that as an argument.

-Another thing that some people want is to transfer transactions to their fancy budgeting tools, such as YNAB or Personal Capital.
+Some people also want to transfer transactions to their fancy budgeting tools, such as YNAB or Personal Capital.
 Once again, I do not think this is useful.
 You do not need any fancy budgeting tool.
-You just need a simple spreadsheet.
+You need a simple spreadsheet.
 And you can even have some budget applications for free!
 I do not understand people willing to pay for a budgeting tool.

 Managing your budget with a simple spreadsheet will take you fifteen minutes a month!
-But if you want, this could limit the choice of your bank.
-I do not think it is a good argument.
-But that is up to you!
+But if you want, this could limit your bank choice.
+I do not think it is a good argument, but that is up to you!

 Some banks have even more features than that.
 Some banks try to do your budget for you, for instance.
 Some banks have features to automate bank transfers between accounts.
 But do you need that?
 Ultimately, deciding which feature is worth it will be up to you.